andyjessop/crux/README.md

   },

   /**
-   * A small and lightweight router is available
+   * A small and lightweight router is provided.
    **/
   routes: {
     post: '/posts/:id',